ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 * Any assets required for authenticating HTTP requests.

-This specification does not specify a mechanism for provisioning these assets;
-as in the core DAP protocol, these are presumed to be configured out-of-band.
+This document does not specify a mechanism for provisioning these assets; as in the core DAP protocol; these are presumed to be configured out-of-band.

 Note that we consider the VDAF verification key {{!VDAF}}, used by the Aggregators to aggregate reports, to be a task-specific asset.
 This document